oktadev/okta-blog/_source/_posts/2019-05-31-spring-security-authentication.md

 Great!
 That's all you have to do to configure Okta as an OIDC provider.

 Open the `oauth-okta` directory from the example repository.

-Make sure the `src/main/resources/application.yml` file has the following three values:
+Copy your Okta settings from the `application.properties` file the Okta CLI generated.

+Paste them in to `src/main/resources/application.yml`.
+You need to fill in three values:

  1. Okta URL, something like `https://dev-123456.okta.com/oauth2/default`
  2. Client ID (from the OIDC app you just created)